 As well as the young people and local community, RCKa worked with a number of service providers in the borough to develop a brief for the new building.
 These included Lewisham College, CABE, Centrepoint Homeless Charity, local youth theatres, church groups, the Wells Park Improvement Group, Lewisham PCT, the Football Association and Millwall Football Club Community Project.

-Working closely with Lewisham Council, its partners and young people, RCKa developed proposals to satisfy a funding brief for a “world-class” building; from the use of innovative sustainable construction and high-quality design to extensive participation of young people, whose involvement continued through the detailed design, construction, management and governance of the building and services.
+Working closely with Lewisham Council, its partners, and young people, RCKa developed proposals to satisfy a funding brief for a “world-class” building; from the use of innovative sustainable construction and high-quality design to extensive participation of young people, whose involvement continued through the detailed design, construction, management and governance of the building and services.

 Central to this vision was the creation of a democratic and flexible building that responds to the changing demands of its occupants.
 A dramatic central space resolves complex site levels and forms a vibrant heart, providing an event landscape that engages and welcomes visitors, and is alive with activity and opportunity.

+A series of undefined spaces can be appropriated by the young people in whatever creative ways they see fit.
+The entrance foyer is one of these ‘in-between’ spaces that helps to connect all building levels.
 A triple-height wintergarden on the east side of the building is crossed with high-level balconies that provide important break-out space for all key uses.
 It acts as a thermal and physical buffer to the external multi-use games area, with surfaces left unfinished to encourage a wider range of uses than possible within the main building, whilst providing as much space as possible within the tight budget.